tooky/kosli-playground/README.md

 - In the dropdown select `Profile`
 - Click the blue `[+ Add API Key]` button
 - Choose a value for the `API key expires in` or leave it as Never
-- Fill in the `Description` field
+- Fill in the `Description` field, eg `playground CI`
 - Click the blue `[Add]` button
 - You will see the api-key, something like `p1Qv8TggcjOG_UX-WImP3Y6LAf2VXPNN_p9-JtFuHr0`
-- Copy this api-key (Kosli stores a hashed version of this, so it will never be available from https://app.kosli.com again)
+- Copy this api-key (Kosli stores a hashed version of this, so it will never be available from https://app.kosli.com again).
+  There is a small copy button to the right of the api-key.
 - Create a GitHub Action secret (at the repo level), called `KOSLI_API_TOKEN`, set to the copied value

 # Understand the fake deployment in the CI pipeline

 - The repo is set up as a monorepo, with dirs called `alpha`, `beta`, and `webapp` for the three services.
-The `.github/workflows` files have `on: paths:` filters set, so they only run when there is a change in their respective directory (or the workflow file itself)
+The `.github/workflows` yml files have `on: paths:` filters set and only run when there is a change in their respective directory (or the workflow file itself)
-- There is a "FAKE" [deploy](.github/workflows/alpha_main.yml#L128) job which runs this command:
+- There is a *fake* [deploy](.github/workflows/alpha_main.yml#L128) job which runs this command to bring up the container in the CI pipeline!
   ```yml
   docker compose up ${{ env.SERVICE_NAME }} --wait
   ```